Find a Doctor

 Once the initial planning is complete, surgeons use ROSA’s robotic arm as a guide to perform very precise surgery with very thin recording electrodes.
 Because of this, surgeons are able to access the brain though tiny drill holes, which is much less invasive than the traditional approach of removing a portion of the skull.

-In epilepsy surgery specifically, neurosurgeons map the placement of electrodes through pre-planned pathways determined by ROSA’s mapping information.
+In epilepsy surgery specifically, neurosurgeons the placement of electrodes through pre-planned pathways determined by ROSA’s ping information.
 Then, using the robotic arm, surgeons guide needle-thin instruments to identify the brain areas where seizures occur.